 Spicy Avocado Chicken Enchiladas

 Recipe Note: To make these as Spicy as their name, leave in the seeds in the Serrano Pepper and use a "medium" Salsa Verde.
 For those without the love of heat, seed the Serrano Pepper and use a "mild" Salsa Verde.

-3 cups chopped cooked chicken breasts (about 4 breasts)
+- 3 cups shredded chicken breasts (about 4 breasts)

 Preheat oven to 375°F.

 In a medium sauce pan, melt butter over medium-high heat.
 Saute serrano pepper and garlic, for 1 minute.
 Stir in flour, constantly stirring, and cook for 2 minutes.
 Whisk in the chicken broth, cumin, salt and pepper and bring to a low boil.
 Once boiling, whisk in the sour cream, salsa verde and cilantro.
 Remove from heat.

 Spray/grease a 9×13 baking dish.
 Add 3/4 cup sauce to the bottom of the pan.
 Add chicken, Cabot Monterrey Jack Cheese, onion and avocado to the center of each tortilla and roll, placing seam-side down in the dish.
 Pour the remaining sauce over the enchiladas.
 Top with leftover cheese and bake for 15-20 minutes or until bubbling.
 Serve immediately.